Sandrorioss/incakola/README.md

-+Programming Fundamentals Final Project 1 - Inca Kola Inventory Management -This repository contains the final project developed for the Programming Fundamentals 1 course.
+_Programming Fundamentals Final Project 1 - Inca Kola Inventory Management_
+-This repository contains the final project developed for the Programming Fundamentals 1 course.
 The objective is to create a Java program to manage the inventory of stores that sell Inca Kola.

 +Project description